 The fixed length record format of 975 bytes is required on each transaction.

 The TDSP Service Order Number or ESI ID shall only contain uppercase letters (A to Z) and digits (0 to 9).

+State Code will only contain uppercase letters (A to Z).
+Note that punctuation (spaces, dashes, etc.) must be excluded.